About

 The Capital Regional Transportation Council

 The Capital Regional Transportation Council is the designated Metropolitan Planning Organization (MPO) carrying out federal requirements for cooperative transportation planning and programming within the metropolitan area that includes Albany, Rensselaer, Saratoga (except the Town of Moreau and the Village of South Glens Falls), and Schenectady Counties.
-The Transportation Council is a forum for local elected officials and transportation representatives to share ideas and make decisions about major transportation capital investments.
-The Transportation Council is required by federal law and supported with federal funding.
-The MPO’s core products include the Long Range Transportation Plan (In Motion), Transportation Improvement Program (TIP), and Unified Planning Work Program (UPWP).
+The Transportation Council is a forum for local elected officials and transportation representatives to share ideas and make decisions about major transportation capital investments that utilize federal transportation funds.
+In addition to the In Motion Plan, our core products include the Transportation Improvement Program (TIP) and the Unified Planning Work Program (UPWP).

 For a full understanding of how the Transportation Council operates, read our Reference Guide, or contact us.